valda-z/devops-azure-multiplatform/README.md

 * run Azure Cloud Shell
 * ![img1.png](img/img1.png "")
 * There run install script and provide necessary parameters
-* `curl -s https://raw.githubusercontent.com/valda-z/devops-azure-multiplatform/java-k8s/run.sh | bash -s -- --location southcentralus --resource-group KUBE --kubernetes-name valdakube --acr-name valdakubeacr --postgresql-name valdakubepostgres --jenkins-password kube123`
+* `curl -s https://raw.githubusercontent.com/valda-z/devops-azure-multiplatform/java-aks/run.sh | bash -s -- --resource-group KUBE --kubernetes-name valdakube --acr-name valdakubeacr --postgresql-name valdakubepostgres --jenkins-password kube123`
 * supported parameters are:
  * Mandatory
-     * `--location` - Azure region for resource group and all resources
      * `--resource-group` - Azure resource group name (will be created by script)
      * `--kubernetes-name` - Unique name for kubernetes cluster
      * `--acr-name` - **Unique** name for Azure Container Registry
      * `--postgresql-name` - **Unique** name of PostgreSQL instance in Azure
  * Optional (if not provided than script uses defaults - see script)
+     * `--location` - Azure region for resource group and all resources (use westus2)
+     * `--locationpostgres` - Azure region for postgres database service (use westus)
      * `--postgresql-user` - Azure region for resource group and all resources
      * `--postgresql-password` - Azure region for resource group and all resources
      * `--jenkins-password` - Azure region for resource group and all resources